openebs-archive/node-disk-manager/deploy/helm/charts/README.md

 You can run OpenEBS NDM on any Kubernetes 1.13+ cluster in a matter of seconds.

 Please visit the [link](https://openebs.github.io/node-disk-manager/) for install instructions via helm3.

 ## Configuration

-The following table lists the configurable parameters of the OpenEBS chart and their default values.
+The following table lists the configurable parameters of the OpenEBS NDM chart and their default values.

 | Parameter                               | Description                                   | Default                                   |
 | ----------------------------------------| --------------------------------------------- | ----------------------------------------- |